Commits grouped by purpose

 We've invested years into building the most fully featured git browser and diff viewer available online.
 In addition to the features above, we also offer:

 - Group all (or some) repos Want to browse all code committed across an organization?
 Across your entire company?
 We've got you covered.

 - Code type recognition.
 If your code is a keyword, blank line, auto-generated, etc, we can reduce the emphasis on it or hide it altogether.

 - See it in context.
-All activity receives a line impact score, so if you're in a hurry, you know which commits to review first.
+All activity receives a Diff Delta score, so if you're in a hurry, you know which commits to review first.